gryffun/nvim_config/README.md

 Treesitter configures its parsers to a direcory outside the normal "lazy" folder things are installed to in this config.
 This is just because I was having some troubles in windows with treesitter and wanted the parsers separate.
 It installs the .so/dll to the nvim-data/site/parsers (which on linux is just nvim in .local/share).

+### Formatter
+ There is a formatter installed for your scripts, but this won't run right off the bat.
+You need to install them, and know which ones you want installed.
+These are configured in plugins.lua under "stevearc/conform.nvim".
+You can change these to any supported by Mason as far as I know.
+They have to be changed in plugin.lua.
+Then ensure they are installed.
+To install it type :Mason in Neovim and go to the [5th tab][# "Hit 5 on your keyboard with Mason's UI open"].
+Then go down the list and find the ones you want to use.

 ## Linux (and probably Mac) Config

 Should just work with some luck if you're using Linux.
 Just cd to .config for your user and run: